ORSON WELLES, KNEELING, AND ROBERT WISE SECOND FROM LEFT ON THE FIRST DAY OF SHOOTING ON AMBERSONS

 WISE: It was standard practice that, after the previews, when you’d come back and take sequences out you’d put them in the vault.
 About six months after the films were released and if you didn’t need to change the film, they’d sell the footage for the silver.
 But that was nothing particular with AMBERSONS.
 It was just company practice.
 All this about how we destroyed and mutilated it is nonsense.

 THOMAS: I’ve always wondered why there is such a strong negative reaction to this version when it seems so lyrical and poignant.

 WISE: I have to admit that AMBERSONS was a better film in its full length, but it was a victim of it’s time.
-If the film had come out a year before or even six months before the war started, it would have gotten a completely different reception.
-But at the time the picture came out for previews, guys were going off to training camp and people were gearing up to go to war.
-Women were getting jobs in aircraft factories – the Arsenal of Democracy – and people didn’t have any understanding or seem to have the patience or interests or concern to care about the problems of Georgie Amberson, the Amberson family and Indianapolis at the turn of the century.
+If the film had come out a year before or even six months before the war started, it would have gotten a completely different reception with the audience.
+But at the time the picture came out for previews, guys were going off to training camp, as people and the whole country were gearing up to go to war.
+Women were getting jobs in aircraft factories – the Arsenal of Democracy.
+People didn’t have any understanding or seem to have the patience or interest or concern to care and worry about the problems of Georgie Minafer, the Amberson family and Indianapolis at the turn of the century.
 And remember, back then the average picture was 90 minutes.
 If you had something that went over an hour and a half you were in trouble.